 After getting rid of the stuff I no longer use, I looked for containers.
 Since these shelves are right below and right above eye level for me, and I need to easily see everything inside, I settled on some relatively small, acrylic organizing containers.
 Here’s how it looks now:

 I chose a segmented acrylic tray for the skincare items I use daily.
 Each segment is small enough that clutter can’t accumulate.
 The sides are low and the entire container is clear, so I can see what’s inside.
 Similarly, I stored my hair and nail products in low-sided acrylic bins, for easy visual and physical access.
-It’s been a little over a month since I reorganized this space, and it still looks this good.
+I reorganized this space a little over a month ago, and it still looks this good.
 Why?
 Because this time around, I chose the right containers.

 Is it Pinterest pretty?
 Not really.
 Are the containers fun to look at and show off on Facebook?
 No.